maciej-ka/learning-notes/java.md

 This way programming becomes easier,
 because you don't have to defend against that case.

+The Server controlls the state, it's where the state lives,
+if there is no link in response, then client shuold not show that link.

+#### HATEAOS
+Hypermedia As The Engine Of Application State.

 For this to work, it needs to be apparent from data,
 what state is application in, and what operations are possible.

 It works by server tracing its state and modifying enable API
 depending on changes in that state.
 This way server in some part
 drive the client.

+#### Making hypermedia endpoint
+Basically its the same code as before, but wrapped in model envelope

 #### GraphQL
 you can ask for as much or as little data as you need